deislabs/mystikos/doc/kernel-limitations.md

 | [Network limitation](#network-limitations)  | Networking has to pass through host | Missed or delayed packages / Eavesdropping / D.o.S. |
 | [File system limitations](#file-System-limitations) | Support ramfs, hostfs, and ext2 only.
 Mounting of a file system has to be explicit.
 Changes are not always persisted. | Required FS conversion / Unprotected files once persisted to outside of TEE   |

+* Note, many attacks above are only possible with a malicious OS/kernel, which is deliberately excluded from TCB by the SGX thread model.

 ## Limitations arisen from SGX's single process model

 With SGX, an enclave application runs as a single process in a single